Old Port Montreal’s Best Restaurants and Attractions

 The Old Port was home to many manufacturing facilities in the industrial era, but the Farine Five Roses sign is one landmark that Montrealers hold dear.
 It still sits atop its former bustling factory (even though the flour company sold the building to Smuckers).
 It continues to light up, nodding to Montreal’s lively industrial past.
 Now, it serves as a great place to take pictures and can rouse a little nostalgia.

-Silo number 5
+Silo Number 5

 In the same vein as Farine Five Roses, Silo number 5 was once an example of technological development in the bygone industrial era.
 An imposing structure, Silo number 5 is now a huge, rusting building with long floating walkways spanning the building.
 It’s also great for a photo shoot, especially if Montreal’s history or architecture is something that piques your interest.